Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Methodology

 \subsubsection{Incorporation of ensemble Kalman filter}

-In high-dimensional nonlinear systems, many Gaussian filtering methods, including the Unscented Kalman Filter (UKF) and the Gauss–Hermite Kalman Filter (GHKF), encounter significant scalability challenges.
-For instance, in an $n$-dimensional state space, evaluating the integrals in Equation~\eqref{eq:GF_eqs} using the UKF requires $2n+1$ function evaluations, and, more critically, the UKF’s covariance estimates become increasingly unstable as the dimensionality grows.
-Similarly, the GHKF requires $l^n$ function evaluations when employing an $l$-th-order Hermite polynomial, causing the computational cost to rise drastically with $n$.
+In high-dimensional nonlinear systems, many Gaussian filtering methods, including the unscented Kalman filter (UKF) and the Gauss–Hermite Kalman filter (GHKF), encounter significant scalability challenges.
+For instance, with an $n$-dimensional state space, evaluating each quantity in Equation~\eqref{eq:GF_eqs} using the UKF requires $2n+1$ function evaluations, and, more critically, the UKF’s covariance estimates become increasingly unstable as the dimensionality grows.
+Similarly, the GHKF requires $l^n$ function evaluations for computing each quantity in Equation~\eqref{eq:GF_eqs} when employing an $l$-th-order Hermite polynomial, causing the computational cost to rise drastically with $n$.
 Consequently, directly incorporating these Gaussian filtering methods into Stage~2 of our framework would also constrain the overall scalability of the proposed approach.
-To overcome this, the proposed framework supports the use of the EnKF, which is known for its scalability, at Stage 2.
+To overcome this, the proposed framework supports the use of the EnKF, which is known for its scalability.

 A distinctive aspect of our framework is that only the approximate parameter posterior \( \nu_k(\theta) \), and the function-based representations \( m_k(\theta) \) and \( C_k(\theta) \), are propagated to the next time step.
 State particles are not passed forward.
 As a result, the standard EnKF is not directly applicable.
 Instead, we propose an \textit{every-step resampling} procedure.
-For a given sample \( \theta^{(i)} \), we first draw \( M \) state particles from the previous approximate conditional posterior \( \rho_{k-1}(X_{k-1} \mid \theta^{(i)}) \):
+For a given sample \( \theta^{(i)} \), we first draw \( N_{e,F} \) state particles from the previous approximate conditional posterior \( \rho_{k-1}(X_{k-1} \mid \theta^{(i)}) \):

-These samples \( \{X_{k-1}^{(j)}\}_{j=1}^M \) are then propagated using the standard EnKF update to generate an ensemble \( \{X_k^{(j)}\}_{j=1}^M \), which approximates the online conditional filtering distribution \( q_k^*(X_k \mid \theta^{(i)}) \).
-Finally, the sample mean and covariance of \( \{X_k^{(j)}\}_{j=1}^M \) are computed and assigned to \( m_k^*(\theta^{(i)}) \) and \( C_k^*(\theta^{(i)}) \), respectively.
+These samples \( \{X_{k-1}^{(j)}\}_{j=1}^{N_{e,F}} \) are then propagated using the standard EnKF update to generate an ensemble \( \{X_k^{(j)}\}_{j=1}^{N_{e,F}} \), which approximates the online conditional filtering distribution \( q_k^*(X_k \mid \theta^{(i)}) \).
+Finally, the sample mean and covariance of \( \{X_k^{(j)}\}_{j=1}^{N_{e,F}} \) are computed and assigned to \( m_k^*(\theta^{(i)}) \) and \( C_k^*(\theta^{(i)}) \), respectively.
 The full procedure is outlined in Algorithm~\ref{alg:enkf_update}.